osterburg/Oct-Cohort-Daily-Coding-Challenge/Solutions.md

 The solution was posted by [Danyal](https://github.com/DanyalAndriano) and [Stephan](https://github.com/osterburg) in the group slack channel on Friday, April 12.

+Here is a link to [stackoverflow](https://stackoverflow.com/a/2105155/5983691) solutions to multiply elements in list.
+But be aware of `overflow encountered in long_scalars` error, see [stackoverflow](https://stackoverflow.com/questions/39089618/why-is-numpy-prod-incorrectly-returning-negative-results-or-0-for-my-long-li/).

 ```python
 import numpy as np